 I love that scene in Kung Fu Panda.
-It is the end of the movie, the team, including Po, have just defeated Tai Lung the fearsome snow leopard.
-Po is about to leave the village when his adoptive father, Mr. Ping reveals to him the secret of his Secret Ingredient Soup.
-“The secret ingredient is nothing”, says Mr. Ping in a rush.
-“Wait, wait” says Po, “it’s just plain old noodle soup, you don’t add some kind of special sauce or something?”
-“You don’t have to,” answers Mr. Ping.
+It is the end of the movie, and the team, including Po, have just defeated Tai Lung the fearsome snow leopard.
+Po is about to leave the village when his adoptive father, Mr Ping reveals to him the secret of his Secret Ingredient Soup.
+“The secret ingredient is nothing”, says Mr Ping in a rush.
+“Wait, wait,” says Po, “it’s just plain old noodle soup, you don’t add some kind of special sauce or something?”
+“You don’t have to,” answers Mr Ping.
 “To make something special you just have to believe it’s special”.

 The differentiation secret ingredient

 I think the problem with differentiation is that it has become seen as a catch-all cry for teachers.
 “Here, let me show you how to differentiate”, people say, as though it is something that we “do or do not” (borrowing from another famous movie).
 As though it is something magic that we can somehow implement and make everything in our classroom work.
 The result of this attitude, this conception of differentiation, is a growing criticism that it is somehow seen as a panacea.
 A cure-all for that ails classrooms and if teachers ‘do’ it correctly they will be successful.

 But let me disabuse you – like Po, it is time to learn, there is no secret ingredient.
 No silver bullets.
 No magic scroll.
 No shortcuts.
 Differentiation, says Tomlinson, is a way of thinking about teaching and learning, a “means of ‘shaking up” what goes on in the classroom so that students have multiple options for taking in information, making sense of ideas, and expressing what they learn” (Carol Tomlinson, 2017, Chapter 1).